 - A socked infection due to a recent lost tooth

-- Physical injury to the jaw from falls, accidents, automobile collisions or contact sports
+- Physical injury to the jaw from falls, accidents, automobile collisions, or contact sports

 - The wearing of conventional dentures has worn down your jawbone

 To ensure that the jawbone is strong enough to withhold an implant, a dental graph must be done.
-A bone graft can take anywhere from 3-6 months to fully heal and is able to integrate with existing bone to help grow new natural bone.
+A bone graft can take anywhere from 3-6 months to heal fully and is able to integrate with existing bone to help grow new natural bone.

-At Radiance Dentistry we are highly trained in different techniques you may need to improve the bone situation prior to implants placement, where we perform minimally invasive procedures using the latest technology and materials in bone grafting available.
+At Radiance Dentistry we are highly trained in different techniques you may need to improve the bone situation prior to implant placement, where we perform minimally invasive procedures using the latest technology and materials in bone grafting available.